53ny4/og-image/README.md

 Add watermark image with customizable size, position, and opacity. (can be added multiple watermarks)

-Hint: watermark can be not only as an actual watermark, but also as a logo or any other image.
+Hint: watermark can be not only used as an actual watermark, but also as a logo or any other image.
 Also: you can use pixel values for custom positioning.

 ```php
 use s3ny4\OgImage\OgWatermark;